tercen/signchange/README.md

 Output relations|.
 ---|---
-`negates`| numeric, the opposite sign of the value
+`signchange`| numeric, the opposite sign of the value

 ##### Details
 The negates operator changes the sign of the data value.